-In June 2016, the Financial Accounting Standards Board ("FASB") issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU No. 2016-13").
+In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU No. 2016-13").
 The amendments in this update affect loans, debt securities, trade receivables, and any other financial assets that have the contractual right to receive cash, which, for the Company, primarily consists of accounts and notes receivable, net.
 ASU No. 2016-13 requires an entity to recognize expected credit losses rather than incurred losses for financial assets.
-For public entities, the amendments are effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years, and early adoption is permitted.
-The Company does not expect the impact of adopting this guidance to be material to its financial position, results of operations, and cash flows.
+The Company adopted ASU No. 2016-13 on January 1, 2020 using the modified retrospective transition method, the effect of which was not material to its financial position, results of operations, and cash flows.